slaveng22/slaveng22/README.md

 # Hi there! 👋

 I'm Slaven, a System Administrator with experience in Windows Server, PowerShell, M365, and Linux.
 I'm looking to transition into a Linux Admin, Cloud Engineer, or DevOps Engineer role.
 I'm currently enjoying setting up my homelab with my old gaming PC, my old laptop, and a cheap Raspberry Pi.
-I'm also struggling to set up good procedures, pipelines, and infrastructure for a couple of applications in a startup where I currently work.
+I'm also on my way to set up good procedures, pipelines, and infrastructure for a couple of applications in a startup where I currently work.

 ## 🛠️ Tech Stack: